picoblaze-IDS/bin2vhdl/README.md

 ## How to use it

-The Bin2VHDL program is very simple to understand, the only thing that you need to give, it is the binary file, then the program with automatically convert it into a VHDL language, and output the result of this convertion on the standart output.
-So then you just needed to copy / paste the result in your PicoBlaze program.
+The Bin2VHDL program is very simple to understand, the only thing that you need to give, is the binary file, then the program will automatically convert it into a VHDL language, and output the result of this convertion on the standart output.
+So then you just need to copy / paste the result in your PicoBlaze program.

     ./bin2VHDL binary_file